TR 2018 XR

 Ottawa, July 25, 2019

-The product definition and the applicable tariff classification numbers of the goods subject to the CITT finding are contained in Appendix 1 (subject goods).
+The product definition and the applicable tariff classification numbers of the goods subject to the CITT finding are contained in Appendix 1.
 Additional product information explaining which products are subject to duties is also provided in the appendix.

-Effective July 25, 2019, specific normal values for future shipments of subject transformers to Canada will be determined based on updated information provided by Hyundai Energy.
+Effective July 25, 2019, specific normal values for future shipments of subject transformers to Canada will be determined based on information provided by Hanchang.

-During the course of this review, case arguments and reply submissions were submitted on behalf of ABB Inc., Hyundai Energy, Hyundai Corporation, Hyundai Canada Inc. and Remington Sales.
-The main focus of these representations involved the identity of the exporter, comparability of Hyundai Energy’s domestic sales, application of certain export price adjustments and the amount for industry profit.
-In addition, the CBSA also received representations related to certain procedural issues.
-The information submitted in these case arguments and reply submissions were given due consideration by the CBSA.
+Case arguments and reply submissions were submitted on behalf of ABB Inc. The main focus of these representations involved the completeness of the data provided by Hanchang and the comparability of Hanchang’s domestic sales.
+The information submitted in these case arguments was given due consideration by the CBSA.

 If there are changes to the exporter’s domestic prices, costs, market conditions or terms of sale associated with the production and sales of the goods, and where the CBSA considers such changes to be significant, the normal values and export prices will be updated to reflect current conditions.
 All parties are cautioned that where there are increases in domestic prices, and/or costs as noted above, the export price should be increased accordingly to ensure that any sale made to Canada is not only above the normal value but at or above selling prices and full costs and profit of the goods in the exporter’s domestic market.
 If exporters do not properly notify the CBSA of any such changes, do not adjust export prices accordingly, or do not provide the information required to make any necessary adjustments to normal values and export prices, retroactive assessments will be applied where such action is warranted.